Basic Gardening Tools Every Newbie Should Have

 So, gloves are ideal for protecting your delicate hands from injuries, especially if you are a newbie.
 But you cannot wear just any glove; it helps to have gardening gloves.
 It must be thick and durable when working with delicate plants and seeds.

-The gloves should not fit too tight, causing calluses or blisters or slipping off.
-It should be water-resistant with longer cuffs.
-Lastly, the gloves need to provide you with a firm grip opening bags of fertilizer, using garden tools, or working with pricky fruits or vegetables.
+The gloves should not fit too tight, causing calluses, blisters, or slipping off.
+It should be water-resistant with more extended cuffs.
+Lastly, the gloves must give you a firm grip when opening bags of fertilizer, using garden tools, or working with prickly fruits or vegetables.

 Hand Trowel for Turning Soil